MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-set-up-workflow-users.md

 ---
-title: How to Set Up Workflow Users
+title: How to Set Up Workflow Users | Microsoft Docs
 description: Before you can create workflows, you must set up the users who take part in workflows.
 This is necessary, for example, to specify who will receive a notification to act on a workflow step.
+documentationcenter: ''
 author: SorenGP

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na